Learn

 It goes without saying that a burger will only be as healthy as the ingredients going into it, the way it’s cooked, and the sides you choose to eat with it.
 A burger laden with large amounts of cheese or a fatty meat patty, high fat and/or sugary sauces, along with little in the way of vegetables will not stack up as well.
 We’ve developed some great tips on how to create a healthier burger here.

-If you eat fast-food combo’s regularly, lead researcher Dr. Sally McKay suggests “Go for smaller portions, skip the dessert, and choose a low-sugar drink, and you’ll see the benefit for your wallet as well as your body.”
+If you do eat fast-food combo’s regularly, choose smaller portions, skip the dessert, and choose a low-sugar drink, and you’ll see the benefit for your wallet as well as your body.

 Burger Thursday gives you the excuse to try some delicious burger recipes at home and we know you’ll enjoy these healthier options: